 I can imagine this would really “take the wind out of your sails.”
 You’ve got a great product that should be a good opportunity for this account, and you basically get “shot down before take-off.”
-Talk about a credibility killer!
+Talk about a buzz killer!

 Looking for the “magic silver bullet,” the sales rep sent me an email asking how I would have handled this and what recommendations I would have for turning the situation into a sale.
-I suggested, “Apparently you confused me with Moses!”
+I suggested, “Apparently you've confused me with Moses!”
 Maybe he could part the Red Sea, unfortunately I can’t.

 Consider for a minute your prospect’s situation.
 They just changed to a new vendor; went through the time, effort and trouble to make the switch, and believe they’ve made a good decision.
 Do you really think you have a snowball’s chance in hell to get them to change again?
 I don’t think so!

 “Thanks for telling me.
 I’m sure you’re probably happy with the

 Assuming that they are happy with the change they’ve made, using an assumptive statement keeps you from criticizing their decision.
 However, if for some reason they’re not, this would be a non-threatening way to get them to identify that.